'Failing Patients': Baltimore Video Highlights Crisis Of Emergency Psychiatric Care

 Hospital staff put her into a cab that took her to a nearby homeless shelter, where family members found her the next day.
 She's been hospitalized on and off since the incident.

 "She could have got hypothermia.
 She could have died.
-She could have been raped, she could have been killed," says Chandler.
+She could have been raped, she could have been killed," Chandler says.
 "All she wanted was treatment and they had two opportunities to do it and denied it both times."

 Rebecca was clearly asking for medical care, her mother says, which ERs are legally required to provide.

 "That, what I saw in the video, was my worst nightmare for Rebecca," Chandler says.
-Several years ago, Rebecca was been diagnosed with bipolar and schizoaffective disorders.
-Her mom adds that she's a shy and loveable introvert who loves animals and making art.
+Several years ago, Rebecca was diagnosed with bipolar and schizoaffective disorders.
+Her mom adds that she's a shy and lovable introvert who loves animals and making art.

 Rebecca has insurance and had been in a residential home when she went missing, Chandler says.